transpect/CoCoTeX/README.md

   [xerif-fonts](https://subversion.le-tex.de/common/xerif-fonts/).
 Copy
   or sym-link the whole folder as `fonts` inside your project directory
-* `coco-accessibility.sty` requires `ltpdfa` (pre-alpha version inside the `externals/ltpdfa/` folder).
-Copy or sym-link the whole folder as `ltpdfa` inside your project directory, and source the `env.sh` to tell LuaLaTeX where the .lua files are located.
+* `coco-accessibility.sty` requires the lua files from the `ltpdfa` package (pre-alpha version inside the `externals/ltpdfa/` folder).
+Copy or sym-link the contents of the folder to your project directory, which should now contain both a `suppl` and `ltpdfa` folder and a `env.sh` file.
+Source the `env.sh` to tell LuaLaTeX where the `.lua` files are located.
+* **Recommended:** Copy or symlink the `htmltabs.sty` (working pre-alpha version inside the `externals/htmltabs` folder) to your project directory, if you want to use tables with a html-like syntax.

 If you use all externals, your project directory should look something like this: